RaviKumarVanapalli/TextToFolders/README.md

 TextToFolders is to create bulk folders instantly from a simple text file.

-## Requirements

-- Python 3.6 and above

 ## Usage

+### Method 1 (Only for windows)

+Download the latest release from https://www.github.com/RaviKumarVanapalli/TextToFolders/releases

+- No need to have python installed.

+### Method 2

+- Python 3.6 and above is required.

 Clone or download the repository & change the directory
 ```